agarwalsarthak121/web_crawlers/README.md

 >> Downloads the bing wallpaper every day at midnight and sets it as the wallpaper.

-bing_v2.py

->> Downloads the bing wallpaper as soon as it is availabe and sets it as the wallpaper.

 cricinfo_pynotify.py

 >> Get Live cricket scores desktop notifications.